Osslack/RTS2BB/README.md

 ```

 # Usage

+You can either clone the project as above, or install it globally via `npm` like so: `npm i -g https://github.com/Osslack/RTS2BB.git` - this way you should
+be able to call the command `RTS2BB` from anywhere on your PC.

 Copy a RTS workout as described on the Exodus page and paste it into a file.
 Then call the script like `node index.js <file> [option]+ [--help]`.